zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Territorial Claims:**

--   The United Federation of Avaros holds control over a significant portion of the Triangulum Galaxy, with numerous star systems and habitable planets falling under its jurisdiction.
+-   The United Federation of Avaros holds control over a significant portion of the Milky Way Galaxy, with numerous star systems and habitable planets falling under its jurisdiction.
--   They maintain diplomatic outposts and trade networks in the Andromeda and Milky Way Galaxies, extending their influence beyond their core territories.
+-   They maintain diplomatic outposts and trade networks in the Triangulum Galaxy and Large Magellanic Cloud, extending their influence beyond their core territories.

 **Conflicts and Alliances:**